Teaching English as a second language (ESL) to kids can be a very rewarding experience.

 –Schools include bilingual schools, government schools, private schools, and international schools.
 These range from preschool to university level, but kindergarten is the most common type of job placement.
 This type of employment placement will usually require teachers to work from early morning until early afternoon (7 a.m.-3 p.m.).
 These positions may require teachers to be present for afterschool activities, weekends, and/or holiday school events.
 This kind of employment will require teachers to do all of their own lessons and planning, which adds extra time and responsibility that applicants should keep in mind.Another aspect to consider is that schools only hire twice a year, so the application window is monitored closely.

 –Learning centers provide children with supplemental schooling.
-Hong Kong Learning centers are divided into three subdivisions–there are playgroups, tutoring centers, and Business English academies.
+Hong Kong Learning centres are divided into three subdivisions–there are playgroups, tutoring centers, and Business English academies.
 These facilities are geared toward students of all different ages, but generally focus on kids from 3-12 years old.
 Employment hours and terms for this type of position will vary on your employer.
 While some centers operate all day, others will offer split shifts.
 Meaning, you could be asked to work from 7 a.m.-2 p.m. or 2 p.m.-9 p.m., depending on your employer.
 You may also have more say in determining your schedule with these positions.
 It is important to note that most of these employers will provide all lesson materials for teachers, so they will not be responsible for developing a curriculum or planning.
 Another aspect to consider is that the application window is wide open at these facilities because they hire year-round.

 One of the most established English learning centres in Hong Kong is Monkey Tree English Learning Center.
 With 45 locations across all of Hong Kong, they provide interactive and fun English lessons to kids ranging from ages 3 – 12 years old.
 You can also read the teaching experience from past and current teachers at Monkey Tree Hong Kong reviews.